kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

      ![](../Images/module4/lab12/sc900-12-18.png)

-1. From the included templates list, select any template from the list.
+1. From the included templates list, select any template.
 From the top right of the page, select **+ Create assessment**.
 Here you can see the few steps and pieces of information needed to create an assessment from an existing template - identify the product for the assessment, name the assessment, and assign it to a group.
 Select Cancel from the bottom of the page.

      ![](../Images/module4/lab12/sc900-12-1.png)